 Individuals that have gone through menopause may not experience symptoms until the condition progresses.
 Too much prolactin after menopause can lead to hypothyroidism.
 Symptoms of hypothyroidism include:

 - muscle aches

 Doctors may advise a person to avoid stress as much as possible and not exercise at least 30 minutes before the test.
 These can raise the prolactin levels in the blood, causing a false result.

 A person should avoid stimulating their nipples in the 24 hours before the test for the same reason.
 In some cases, a person may need to fast before the test.

 How does that test work?

 The natural levels of prolactin in the body change throughout the day.
 Levels gradually rise overnight and are at their highest in the morning.

-Doctors usually ask to take a blood sample 3 to 4 hours after a person has woken up.
+For this reason, a person will usually have to give blood for the test about 3 hours after a person has woken up.